ipfs/js-ipfs/README.md

 ## Usage

+### Creating HTTP Response

-This project consists on creating a HTTP response from an IPFS Hash.
-This response can be a file, a directory list view or the entry point of a web page.
+This project creates a HTTP response for an IPFS Path.
+This response can be a file, a HTML with directory listing or the entry point of a web page.

 ```js
 const { getResponse } = require('ipfs-http-response')